 final regular season event.
 Late entries and late withdrawals are subject to additional fees.

 Entries made after the entry deadline are deemed as Late Entries.
 Late Entries are accepted by our online system up until the event day.
 Late Entries will be added to the field if the field has openings (not full).
 If the event is full, then Late Entries are listed as Alternates (wait listed).
 If spots in the field become open, the tour staff will fill those spots with Late Entries in Alternate order.
 Late Entries are subject to fees.

 - Within 4 days of event - Additional $5 ($10 total)

 Tee times are posted about 3 days before the event and can be found under View Details for each event.

-To withdraw from an event, please email the tour staff.
-Please include name, event to be withdrawn from.
-Please add WD to subject line.
-The email time stamp will be used to determine if Withdrawal Fees will apply.
+To withdraw from an event, please email the tour staff at email@example.com.
+There is NOT an online WD option, its only done through email.
+Please include name, event to be withdrawn from and please add WD to subject line.
+The email time stamp will be used to determine if a Withdrawal Fee will apply.
 Withdrawals are only honored up until the start of tournament day (12:00 AM).
 No credit is issued thereafter.

 - Prior to entry deadline - No Fee